ccz181078/Coq-BB5/CoqBB5/BB2x4/README.md

 The TNF enumeration algorithm is located in `BB2x4_TNF_Enumeration.v`.

+**Technicalities:** the implemented TNF enumeration safely ignores machines whose first head move direction is `Left` since they can be symmetrised to use `Right` instead.
+However, contrarily to other implementations (such as [TNF-1RB](https://wiki.bbchallenge.org/wiki/Tree_Normal_Form#TNF-1RB)), this enumeration contains both machines that start by writing a `0` and those that start by writing a `1`, yielding a bigger search space but a simpler proof.

 ### Deciders

 Deciders are algorithms trying to prove whether a given Turing machine halts or not.
 The pipeline of deciders used to solve `BB(2,4)` (pipeline defined in `BB2x4_Deciders_Pipeline.v`) is a subset of the `BB(5)` pipeline (see ../BB5):